Unlocked: Finding Long-Term Career Opportunities with a Public Health Degree

 While qualified public health professionals couldn’t be more in demand, it is essential to understand what you can do with a masters in public health (MPH) prior to pursuing a public health degree.
 While some undergraduate institutions offer a public health major, completing an undergraduate public health program is typically not a requirement for admission into a masters in public health program.
 Public health professionals have many potential career trajectories in a variety of settings.
 In the next few paragraphs, we’ll discuss the wide range of public health careers available to someone with an MPH and the settings in which these jobs occur.

 Some public health jobs are directly related to health care and are based within hospitals and community health centers, however the impact of these roles extend far beyond traditional patient care.
 These jobs may suit someone with existing health care or health administration experience, or someone looking to expand the impact of most health care jobs by bridging the gap between a more traditional hospital job and public health.
-Examples of hospital-based jobs that would be appropriate for someone with an MPH are:

 • public health nurse: focused on preventative care and education with the goal of keeping people out of health care facilities